poptip/twice/README.md

 * `Array.string` - An array of two-letter country codes.

 Indicates a user has been withheld in certain countries.

+### Event: 'admin logout'
+* `string` - Stream name.
+* `string` - Twitter handle for which this site stream belongs to.
+* `number` - Code of the event.

+Your app has been logged out.
+Probably caused by opening several streams with the same credentials.

 ### Event: 'tweet'
 * [tweet](#tweet)